gzoller/ScalaJack/README.md

 # Assumptions

-- Case classes only
+- Case classes (or traits for case classes) only
-- Options of value None are removed from generated JSON
+- Options of value None are removed from generated JSON (e.g. from List or Map)
 - Default parameters are not supported at this time
 - Data types supported: Int, Boolean, Long, Char, Double, Float, String, Enumeration.Value, Value Class
-- Collections/"containers" supported: List (immutable), Map (immutable), Option
+- Collections supported: List (immutable), Map (immutable), Option

 # Why?